Mojo bag: American adaptation

+In the United States, mojos are used to ground spirits in certain locations to prevent the spirits of the dead from coming back and haunting the living by placing the last items they touched on top of their graves.
+The last items touched by the dead are also placed inside mojo bags to carry the spirit of the deceased with the living for protection.
+A mojo can be a bottle-tree charm, spirit jugs or memorial jugs to capture spirits inside containers to house their spirit to later work with the spirit in rituals.

 Archeologists in New York discovered continued West-Central African burial practices in a section of Lower Manhattan, New York City which is now the location of the African Burial Ground National Monument.
 Historians and archeologists found Kongo related artifacts at the African Burial Ground such as minkisi and nkisi conjure bundles buried with African remains.
 These nkisi and minkisi bundles became the conjure bags in Hoodoo.

-At Hermitage plantation in Nashville, Tennessee, archeologists discovered continued West African traditions of using hexagonal glass beads for fertility and other spiritual purposes.
+At Hermitage plantation in Nashville, Tennessee, archeologists discovered continued Central African traditions of using hexagonal glass beads for fertility and other spiritual purposes.
 Other charms found were mojo hands, lucky roots, raccoon penis bones, ceramics, and blue beads.
-These items found in a slave cabin showed enslaved African-Americans used local roots and created mojo hands for protection and healing.
-Enslaved African-Americans at Hermitage plantation used prehistoric artifacts for charms to draw spiritual power from ancient artifacts.
-In addition, archeologists found Kongo cosmograms engraved onto lime stone marbles for spiritual power.
+These items found in a slave cabin showed enslaved African Americans used local roots and created mojo hands for protection and healing.
+Enslaved African Americans at Hermitage plantation used prehistoric artifacts for charms to draw spiritual power from ancient artifacts.
+In addition, archeologists found Kongo cosmograms engraved onto limestone marbles for spiritual power.
+The charms were used to protect from conjure and remove sorcery and reverse curses back onto the conjurer.
+The knowledge of charm bags was shared and passed down orally amongst people in the slave community.

-According to scholars, the origin of the word Hoodoo and other words associated with the practice were traced to the Bight of Benin and Senegambia.
-For example, in West Africa the word gris-gris (a conjure bag) is a Mande word.
-The word wanga (another word for mojo bag) comes from the Kikongo language.
-The word mojo comes from the West African word mojuba.
-The most common synonym for the word mojo is gris-gris, which literally means "fetish" or "charm"; thus a gris-gris bag is a charm bag.
-In the Caribbean, an almost identical African-derived bag is called a wanga or oanga bag, but that term is uncommon in the United States.
-The word conjure is an ancient alternative to "hoodoo", which is a direct variation of African-American folklore.
-Because of this, a conjure hand is also considered a hoodoo bag, usually made by a respected community conjure doctor.
-The word mojo also originated from the Kikongo word mooyo.
-The word mooyo means that natural ingredients have their own indwelling spirit that can be utilized in mojo bags to bring luck and protection.